robotframework/robotframework/doc/python/PythonTutorial.rst

 * If there are several optional arguments, it is also possible to specify only some of them by giving their name along with the value as the example below illustrates.
-Those arguments that do not have default values cannot be omited.
+Those arguments that do not have default values cannot be omitted.

   .. sourcecode:: pycon